 Pergolas have long been popular additions to a home because they add style and character to the outdoor living space.
-They can vary in size and design to fit different landscapes, and have the added benefit of breaking up the sunlight (but not too much) in areas of the yard where people like to relax and entertain.
+They can vary in size and design to fit different landscapes and have the added benefit of breaking up the sunlight (but not too much) in areas of the yard where people like to relax and entertain.

 Pergolas are generally constructed with four support posts connected at the top with rafters and decorative cross-members.
-Typically built of treated lumber, cedar or redwood, they are fairly simple structures in design, but you should keep some basic building practices in mind to ensure construction of a pergola lasts for years to come.
+Typically built of treated lumber, cedar, or redwood, they are fairly simple structures in design, but you should keep some basic building practices in mind to ensure the construction of a pergola lasts for years to come.

 To adequately support the lumber overhead as well as give the pergola a sturdy look, you’ll probably need to use 6×6 for the support posts.
 For a very small pergola with only 4 to 6 feet between posts, 4×4 supports will work.
 For anything larger, though, the 6×6 stock will not only offer a beefier look and greater carrying capacity, but 6×6 also resists the twisting associated with the more spindly 4x4s.
 Make sure the post material is rated for ground contact.

 To integrate a pergola into the existing landscape, they’re usually built square to the house or the nearest structure.
 Layout the post locations with stakes and string using the 3-4-5 method to ensure square corners.